Allergies vs. colds in children

 Does my child have allergies or a cold?

-While many allergy and cold symptoms are similar, parents can look for certain clues to help tell the difference between a cold vs. allergy.
+While many allergy and cold symptoms in toddlers and children are similar, parents can look for certain clues to help tell the difference between a cold vs. allergy.

 1. If your child is under age 1, it's likely a cold